fraser-lab/fraser-lab.github.io/methods/index.md

 **Presentations on Methods Week**: Two students from each Method Team will present for 10 minutes and summarize what occured in Week 2.
 Take pictures and try to give the students a feel for not only the theory of what you learned but also the practical aspects!
   - EM: Bryan Faust and Hayarpi Torosyan
   - X-ray: Elissa Fink and Matthew Klope
-  - NMR: Jasmine King and Arthur Tran
+  - NMR: Letitia Sarah and Arthur Tran

 _Groups_
 - 1: Christina Stephens, Nicholas Hoppe, Quinn Edmonson, Lawrence Zhu